anderslanglands/ustr/README.md

 assert_eq!(h1, h2); //< just a pointer comparison
 ```

+# Testing
+Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due
+to concurrent tests filling the cache.

 # NOTICE
 This crate is pre-alpha.
 It has been tested (barely) on x86-64.
 Whatever
 your architecture, there's probably undefined behaviour lurking in here, so